Risk Is Always There

 Whether it is leaving home, fighting for our beliefs, confronting the schoolyard bully, or simply trying something new, risk-taking is as elemental to life as inhaling and exhaling.

 Yet, given risk-taking’s central role in the human experience, it is strange that there is no guide for improving one’s risk-taking abilities.
-Instead, we are left to grope through our risk experiences likemapless explorers.
+Instead, we are left to grope through our experiences like mapless explorers.

 Solution: Take the Right Risks

 The right risks are focused, and rich with meaning.
-Unlike ego-based risks, they transcend the bipolar fields of gain and loss, and are instead anchored to a higher purpose.
+They transcend the bipolar fields of gain and loss and are instead anchored to a higher purpose.
 Rather than feed one’s ego, Right Risks strengthen one’s character.
 They are fulfilling not because they are fun and exciting (although they often are), and not because they are materially rewarding (although they can be), but because they transport us from where we are to where we want to be.

 Are your risks transporting you?
 Do your people pursue risk with accountability and ownership?